CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 * `Pick a linter / formatter config`: choose `ESLint + Prettier`.
 Prettier automatically formats your code when you save the file.
 Code consistency is a big help for productivity and catching bugs.
 * `Pick a unit testing solution:` choose `Jest`.
 Jest has a lot of features built in.
 * `Pick a E2E testing solution:` choose `Cypress (Chrome only)`.
 Cypress is built from the ground up for rich frontend applications.
-The tradeoff, as Vue CLI mentions, is that Cypress currently runs only in Chrome.
-If you feel the need to test cross-browser, I would recommend adding some light WebDriver testing *im addition to* thorough Cypress tests.
+The tradeoff, as Vue CLI mentions, is that Cypress 3.x runs only in Chrome.
+But Cypress 4 has added support for testing in Firefox and MS Edge as well!
+Vue CLI should be updated to use Cypress 4 soon.

 Vue CLI will start the installation process, and when it completes, your application will be created and ready to use.